seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 ### Deploy the Logic App

-> ℹ️: The Logic App will be deployed in a disabled state by default
+> The Logic App will be deployed in a disabled state by default

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fseanstark%2Fsentinel-tools%2Fmain%2Fenable-sentinel-mdfc-sub-con%2Fazuredeploy.json)